Magnetic domain depinning as possible evidence for two ferromagnetic phases in LaCrGe$_3$: Determining Demagnetization Factors

 Pictures of the sample used for all of the measurements which include $N$ in the analysis are shown in Fig.~\ref{fig:Crystal}.
 We measured the dimensions of the sample from these photographs taken against mm-grid paper.
 We then used the mean length and mean width to approximate the half-hexagonal rod as a rectangular prism, so we could use the formula given by Aharoni~\cite{Aharoni1998} to estimate the demagnetization factors along each axis.
 With this method, we found $N_a = 0.341$, $N_b = 0.492$, and $N_c = 0.166$.

-$N_c$ can also be determined from $M$\,v\,$H$ measurements in temperature ranges where there is no domain wall pinning and the easy axis virgin magnetization forms a straight line with slope $1/N$ through the origin.
+$N_c$ can also be determined from $M$\,v\,$H$ measurements in temperature ranges where there is no domain wall pinning and the easy axis virgin magnetization forms a straight line with slope $1/N_c$ through the origin.
 In LaCrGe$_3$, this condition is met for temperatures $\sim50$\,K and below.
-For temperatures around $60$\,K and above, however, the virgin curves do not follow demagnetization theory due to the presence of domain wall pinning.
+For temperatures around $60$\,K and above, however, the virgin curves do not initially follow demagnetization theory due to the presence of domain wall pinning.
 Experimentally, there is a small variation of the extracted $N$ across virgin magnetization curves measured at different temperatures, so in practice, the lowest value found is chosen to avoid the unphysical consequence that $H_{\textrm{int}}$ is negative.
 From our magnetization measurements, we found $N_c = 0.1129$.
 A difference of $\sim0.05$ for $N_c$ is within reason according to Lamichhane et al.~\cite{Lamichhane2016b} where a similar method for finding $N$ from sample size followed by correcting $N$ from magnetization measurements was used.

-We can see that this value of $N_c$ is reasonable for two reasons.
-First, we see that $M = \frac{H_\textrm{applied}}{N_c}$ very closely matches the measured $M$ in the temperature independent region of the $M$\,v\,$T$ curve shown in Fig \ref{fig:MvT}a that we argue is simply the demagnetization value.
-Second, as shown in Fig. \ref{fig:demagcorrect}b, using $N_c$ to compute $H_{\textrm{int}}$ makes the virgin curve increase nearly vertically to saturation, as expected for an easy axis ferromagnet.
+This value of $N_c$ is reasonable for two reasons.
+First, we see that $M = \frac{H_\textrm{applied}}{N_c}$ very closely matches the measured $M$ in the temperature independent region of the $M$\,v\,$T$ curve shown in Fig.~\ref{fig:MvT}a that we argue is simply the demagnetization value.
+Second, as shown in Fig.~\ref{fig:demagcorrect}b, using $N_c$ to compute $H_{\textrm{int}}$ makes the virgin curve increase nearly vertically to saturation, as expected for an easy axis ferromagnet.

 With a working value of $N_c$, $N_a = 0.3631$ and $N_b = 0.524$ are found from ratios determined from the sample dimensions.
 For $H||ab$ measurements, the field is applied along the $A$ dimension labelled in Fig. \ref{fig:Crystal}a, so $N_a$ is used to calculate $H_{\textrm{int}}$, which is necessary for calculating anisotropy constants.